What Is Review Management: App Store Review Management In 2025

 Let me share another example.

-Their team analyzed the reviews and realized there was a major bug.
+Their team analyzed the Google reviews and realized there was a major bug.

 Immediate fix, replying to the negative reviews, explaining the fix…they managed to stop the rating from dropping further.
 Once the bug was fixed, the app got some users updating their reviews to 4 and 5 stars.
 Victory!
 All it takes is a bit of well-timed attention.
 Users are confirmed to be cats.